ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and our names will svon be forgetten,
 Days will
 laughter will be heard in the very cham-
-ber in which we died; and the eye
+ber in which we died; and the eyes
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_saturday-evening-post_1874-11-14_54_16%2Fsim_saturday-evening-post_1874-11-14_54_16_jp2.zip%2Fsim_saturday-evening-post_1874-11-14_54_16_jp2%2Fsim_saturday-evening-post_1874-11-14_54_16_0004.jp2/pct:49.321179,66.639344,41.582622,13.770492/600,/0/default.jpg"/>
 </td>